MuyeHuang/ChartSketcher/README.md

 A multimodal feedback-driven step-by-step reasoning method for chart understanding, built on Qwen2VL-72B with 72B parameters.

+Our paper has been accepted to the NeurIPS 2025 main track.
+We are currently organizing the data, and all training data will be open-sourced within 2 weeks.
+Additionally, improved and more advanced versions of ChartSketcher are currently being trained.

 ## 🚀 Quick Start

 ### Model Download